The Assembly of Animals is a performed sculpture which combines puppets, objects and scientific demonstrations.

 Co-produced by TJP-Centre Dramatique National d’Alsace-Strasbourg.
 Funded by the National Lottery through Arts Council England.
 Additional support from Cambridge Junction.

-For promoters: download touring pack.
+For promoters: download the touring pack.

 For more information on this project, please contact Ania Obolewicz at firstname.lastname@example.org.